CorruptedAddress/Fearsome/README.md

 # Pwned Ransomwares

   Well, I'm really proud about the performance of this application!
-  It literally blocks almost every ransomware sample I've tried on MalwareBazaar and Vx-Underground!
+  It literally blocks almost every ransomware sample I've tried on MalwareBazaar and VX-Underground!

   It destroys most common and powerful ransomwares such as **LockBit**, **Akira**, **Conti**, **Sodinokibi**, **BlackByte** and so on... without any signature detection!
   So Fearsome combats-back when EDR / AV solution is not enough to detect newly and specially crafted ransomwares which evades EDR / AV software.
   Detection is not only limited with new ransomwares, but classic old ones such as **WannaCry** and so on!

+  In the source-code, I'll provide a zip file with the *infected* as password.
+  Inside this zip file, there will be some ransomwares I've tried and be successful (also there is one ransomware sample where Fearsome unable to detect and neutralize).

 # Limitations

   It's important to change DLL Injector's process name (don't forget to modify InitFearsome to lunch brand-new named DLL Injector) so Threat-Actor will not kill the process and stop dll injection.

   Or you can adjust some code to set this process critical, so it'll BSOD whenever Threat-Actor tries to terminate DLL Injector process.

   But still it may possible to inject dll and break how DLL Injector works, so making it Protected Process Light does the trick!

   Also there may be few ransomwares which fix NtWriteFile and bypass the hooked function, so it's best to use Fearsome with already existing EDR / AV solution.